viko-ai/nlp-search-poc/README.md

 # NLP & Elasticsearch powered product search

 This is a trivial app which simply searches against a single field in an elasticsearch index.
-This version of the app is intentionally naive, but designed to illustrate a problem:
+This version of the app is intentionally naive, but designed to illustrate a problem.
+Imagine we are building the catalog search feature for an outdoor clothing & equipment store.

-1. We have various jackets in the database (elasticsearch index)
+1. A shopper searches for a 'packable jacket'
+2. We don't sell a 'packable jacket'
+3. We do sell many jackets (lightweight, waterproof, windproof etc)
-2. We also have a 'packable mosquito net'
+4. We also sell a 'packable mosquito net'
-3. The user searches for a 'packable jacket'

-As humans, we understand that a 'lightweight jacket' would be a good candidate.
+As humans, we understand that a 'lightweight jacket' would be a good candidate for this search query.
 We know this because we understand that the user is looking for a jacket first and foremost.
 However, elasticsearch's TF-**IDF** algorithm thinks the 'packable mosquito net' is the best match, because it includes the word 'packable'.

-Subsequent versions of the app (git tags) will try to solve the problem.
+Subsequent versions of this app will try to solve the problem.
 Firstly by changing the elasticsearch query, then finally by employing Natural Language Understanding.

 ## Getting started